dnguyengithub/MultitaskAIS/README.md

 # MultitaskAIS

+#### We moved!!!.
+Please see https://github.com/CIA-Oceanix/GeoTrackNet for the lastest verion.

 TensorFlow implementation of the model proposed in "A Multi-Task Deep Learning Architecture for Maritime Surveillance Using AIS Data Streams" (https://ieeexplore.ieee.org/abstract/document/8631498) and "GeoTrackNet—A Maritime Anomaly Detector using Probabilistic Neural Network Representation of AIS Tracks and A Contrario Detection" (https://arxiv.org/abs/1912.00682).
 (GeoTrackNet is the anomaly detection module of MultitaskAIS).